Pistol emoji: Controversy and glyph changes

 Insiders Rob Price said Apple's "plan to combat gun violence by changing an emoji" created the potential for "serious miscommunication across different platforms", and asked "What if a joke sent from an Apple user to a Google user is misconstrued because of differences in rendering?
 Or if a genuine threat sent by a Google user to an Apple user goes unreported because it is taken as a joke?"
 Margaret Rhodes of Wired said that "Apple's squirt gun emoji hides a big political statement."
 The Collegiate Times said that "the use of the firearm emoji does not always indicate gun violence."
 Jonathan Zittrain, in The New York Times, said that Apple should be no more responsible if someone uses a gun image in the abstract than if someone happens to type the word "gun."
 As late as December 2017, Apple and WhatsApp were the only vendors using a squirt gun; Google, Microsoft, Samsung, HTC, Facebook, Facebook Messenger, Twitter, EmojiOne and Mozilla's emoji sets used a revolver, whereas LG and emojidex used a pistol.
 By March 2018, Samsung had also adopted a squirt gun.

 By April 2018, following the Parkland high school shooting and subsequent mass demonstrations in the United States against gun violence, several companies changed their renderings of the emoji to a water gun; at that time Apple, Samsung, WhatsApp and Twitter used squirt gun glyphs, while Google, Microsoft, Facebook, EmojiOne, Facebook Messenger, HTC and Mozilla used revolvers, and emojidex and LG used pistols.

 By mid-2019, the pistol emoji was rendered as a revolver in the Facebook Messenger, HTC, Mozilla, and Softbank emoji sets, a pistol in the LG and Docomo emoji sets, and a squirt gun in the Apple, Google, Microsoft, Samsung, WhatsApp, Twitter and Facebook emoji sets; this remained the case through 2020, 2021, 2022, and 2023.

-In July 2024, the pistol emoji on X (formerly Twitter) was changed back to represent a gun, with site owner Elon Musk saying "Nerfing of the gun emoji matches rise of the woke mind virus, as a core tenet is equating fake harm with real harm."
+In July 2024, the pistol emoji on X (formerly Twitter) was changed back to represent a gun, specifically a Colt M1911, with site owner Elon Musk saying "Nerfing of the gun emoji matches rise of the woke mind virus, as a core tenet is equating fake harm with real harm."